AI agent development cost depends on the workflow, not the buzzword.

 A vendor that cannot name the first workflow, the systems touched, and the release boundary is not giving you a real price.

-Pick the first workflow and ship something measurable.
+Pick the first workflow and build something measurable.

 The useful conversation is not about AI in the abstract.
 It is about the workflow, the current stack, the source data, and the result that needs to change first.